OPEN HOUSE LONDON

 THE CLASSICAL NOW

-Nowville is an evolving, interactive sculpture that will tell the story of a future city, building on and embellishing the vision of King’s staff and students.
-Beginning as a blank canvas, this silent metropolis will be transformed into a collective vision of the future.
+Nowville was an evolving, interactive sculpture that told the story of a future city, building on and embellishing the vision of King’s staff and students.
+Beginning as a blank canvas, this silent metropolis was transformed into a collective vision of the future.

 WORLD FUTURES - CHANGE IS THE ONLY CONSTANT VALUE